Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Introduction

 The image generation transformation of 2022 offers precedent for understanding current developments in video generation, where similar capability thresholds are now being crossed.
-Currently, in 2025, video generation models are undergoing an analogous revolution.
-Systems such as OpenAI's Sora \citep{openai2024}, Google's Veo \citep{google2025}, and Runway's Gen-4 \citep{runway2025} can be used to produce convincing videorealistic content.
-Meanwhile, as we will discuss in \Cref{sec:video}, a small number of open-weight models are emerging as the dominant tools for NSFW video generation, including Wan2.x.
-Variants of these models specialized for NSFW content are widely shared across several key online distribution platforms, including CivitAI, making these platforms critical gatekeepers for access to these capabilities.
+Currently, video generation models are undergoing an analogous revolution.
+Systems such as OpenAI's Sora \citep{openai2024}, Google's Veo \citep{google2025}, and Runway's Gen-4 \citep{runway2025} can be used to produce convincing photorealistic content.
+Meanwhile, as we will discuss in Section~\ref{sec:video}, a small number of open-weight models are emerging as the dominant tools for NSFW video generation, including Wan2.x \citep{wan2025wan}.
+Variants of these models specialized for NSFW content are widely shared across several key online distribution platforms, including Civitai, making these platforms critical gatekeepers for access to these capabilities.

-This paper examines how developer and distribution platform\footnote{This paper uses ``distribution platform'' to refer to model and dataset distribution platforms like CivitAI, Hugging Face, and GitHub.
-These are distinct from further downstream platforms like social media sites or adult sites where AIG-NCII is distributed.} choices can shape patterns of video deepfake misuse.
-By analyzing the history of image generators, current AI videos shared online, discussions on online forums, and academic literature on model safeguards, we present three key findings: \begin{enumerate} \item NSFW AI video content online disproportionately stems from a small number of models, including \textit{Wan 2.x}, whose variants are largely distributed through a small number of online distribution platforms, including \textit{CivitAI} (\Cref{sec:video}). \item Various technical strategies can impose significant barriers to using these models for AIG-NCII and AIG-CSAM (\Cref{sec:mitigations}). \item Friction-based mitigations meaningfully reduce harm even when perfect prevention is not possible (\Cref{sec:cat}). \end{enumerate}
+This paper examines how developer and model distribution platform\footnote{This paper uses ``distribution platform'' to refer to model and dataset distribution platforms like Civitai, Hugging Face, and GitHub.
+These are distinct from further downstream platforms like social media sites or adult sites where AIG-NCII is distributed.} choices can shape patterns of deepfake misuse.
+By analyzing the history of image generators, AI content shared online, online fora, and academic literature on model safeguards, we present three findings: \begin{enumerate} \item NSFW AI video content online disproportionately stems from a small number of models, including \textit{Wan 2.x}, \textit{Stable Video Diffusion}, \textit{HunyuanVideo}, and \textit{LTX-Video}, whose variants are largely distributed through a small number of online distribution platforms, including \textit{Civitai} (Section~\ref{sec:video}). \item Various technical strategies can impose significant barriers to using these models for AIG-NCII and AIG-CSAM (Section~\ref{sec:mitigations}). \item Friction-based mitigations meaningfully reduce harm even when perfect prevention is not possible (Section~\ref{sec:cat}). \end{enumerate}